 - Please check your Gateway email regularly as all official school communication is through that email address.

 Returned checks are defined as those returned for insufficient funds, stopped payment, closed account and maker/check writer error.
-Any returned check to Gateway will result in a $35 service fee added to the amount owed by the maker/check writer.
-The writer of a returned, insufficient-fund check shall be notified in writing by Student Accounts as soon as possible after the check has been returned.
-The check writer must remit to the College cash, a cashier’s check, money order or credit/debit card payment (Visa, MasterCard or Discover) to cover the amount of the check plus the $35 service fee per returned check.
-If the check is not cleared within 5 days from the date of the letter, the outstanding debt will be referred to a collection agency.
+When a check is returned to Gateway, the original transaction will be reversed on the student’s account and a $35 service fee per check added to the amount owed by the student.
+The student will be notified in writing by the Student Accounts Department.
+The student must remit to the College cash, a cashier’s check, money order or credit/debit card payment (Visa, MasterCard, Discover or American Express) to cover the amount of the check plus the service fee.

-If the check was written by or for a student, Student Accounts will place a hold on the student’s Academic Record.
-The student will not be able to register or access any college services, including: grades, transcripts, or testing until the outstanding debt is paid in full.
+The outstanding balance on the student’s account will be handled like any other debt owed to the College and the student will not be able to access college services, including: registration, grades, transcripts, or testing until the outstanding debt is paid in full.